THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 b) renounce any right to be appointed executor, and

-Once the estate is assigned into bankruptcy, a trustee in bankruptcy will administer the estate and pay the creditors as much as possible in accordance with their rights (by definition, there is nothing for the beneficiaries of a bankrupt estate).
-Bankruptcy trustees are licensed professionals, and they have the skills and immunity from liability required to administer a bankrupt estate properly.
+Once the estate is assigned into bankruptcy, the trustee in bankruptcy will administer the estate, collect the assets, and pay the creditors as much as possible in accordance with their rights.